armplinker/KDOT-LBIS-BRM-MIGRATION/docs/Progress-notes.md

 ```
 BRIDGEWare.Pontis.www, Version=6.1.0.0, Culture=neutral, PublicKeyToken=null
 ```
-**A COMMON PROBLEM WITH ALL THESE SCRIPTS IS THAT THEY ASSUME THE PERSON RUNNING THEM HAS DBA PRIVILEGES AND CAN ISSUE THE ALTER SYSTEM COMMAND**

 **Ran scripts for 6.2, 6.3, 6.4, 6.5, 6.6 - BrM and Portal both work with the rudimentary testing I performed**
 - It is important to note the the Portal BrM DLLs are from BrM 5.3, and were NOT updated.
 This is **_presumably OK_**, given that we want the Portal to behave as it always has.